asimar007/Internet_Banking/README.md

 # Internet Banking

-Internet Banking is a very simple and basic project developed in Java using jdbc technology.
-I used a database to store all customer account details in a table.
-This system is a simple project and useful for those who want to learn servlet,jsp servlet with jdbc.
-I have implemented most of the online banking features into it.
-The user can log in, make withdrawals, deposit, transfer an amount from one account to another account, check their current balance.
+Internet banking project using Java with jdbc technology.
+You have stored all customer account details in a database table and implemented various online banking features such as login, withdrawal, deposit, transfer, and checking current balance.
+This project is useful for those who want to learn about servlet, jsp servlet with jdbc.